slarse/slarse.github.io/content/pages/wiki/tools.md

 * A _fuzzy finder_ allowing you to search through text with inexact (fuzzy) search terms
 * Great integration with `neovim`

+## [ghostty](https://ghostty.org/) - A powerful GPU-accelerated terminal emulator
+* A new and shiny terminal emulator
+* GPU-accelerated => very fast and supports things like inline images

 ## [hl](https://github.com/pamburus/hl) - An incredibly useful JSON log viewer
 * View JSON-formatted log output in a nicely formatted fashion
 * Easily search and filter logs